gileck/kickstart-2017/react-training/day2-diving-deeper/lifecycle-exercises/ex2/README.md

 ### Setup
 1. Fork the repository
 2. cd into the exercise directory - ../lifecycle-exercises/ex2
+3. Run "yarn"
-3. Run "yarn start"
+4. Run "yarn start"
-4. Open the Chrome Dev Console
+5. Open the Chrome Dev Console

 ### Task Overview
 1. Add a new Todo Item to the top of the list